 Do you know how many people recover from alcohol and drug abuse annually?
 I would really like to know.

-An individual's motivations to seek and follow-through with treatment for drug abuse play a major role in the degree of recovery.
-Some individuals treat themselves, ceasing substance use because of a family crisis or health problem that they tie directly to their substance use.
-Others find professional help from psychotherapists, treatment centers, and support groups.
+An individual's motivations to seek and follow through with treatment for substance abuse play a major role in their recovery.
+Some individuals treat themselves, stopping substance use because of a family crisis or health problem that they tie directly to their substance use.
+Others find professional help from psychotherapists, treatment centers, support groups, or a combination of these and other options.
+In fact, there are over 115,000 Alcoholics Anonymous groups with more than two million members worldwide!
 The level of social support from relatives, friends, and colleagues may influence an individual's recovery as well.
-Even with strong motivation, psychological and physical substance dependence, as well as environmental factors like social pressures to use, are powerful forces that may work against recovery.
-Socio-cultural factors may also influence substance use, abuse, the desire to seek treatment, and recovery rates.
+Even with strong motivation, psychological and physical substance dependence — as well as environmental factors such as social pressures to use — are powerful forces that may work against recovery.
+Sociocultural factors, such as race, education, and religion, may also influence substance use, abuse, the desire to seek treatment, and recovery rates.

 Though this response may generate more questions that go beyond the statistics, here's hoping that it's still helpful in providing clarity about what recovery from substance abuse looks like and in what ways people seek and receive treatment.
 If you or someone you know is struggling with substance use, you can check out the Substance Abuse and Mental Health Administration (SAMHSA) for more information about resources, treatment, and support.

 Can’t find information on the site about your health concern or issue?